 Music, Art, Theatre, and Communications/ Technical Theatre

 Integrated, cross-curricular opportunities and off-campus experiences are important to the learning process.
 In grades five and six, our students learn about self-reliance and cooperation during the annual Environmental and Outdoor Education Program.
-Young scientists create and test hypotheses through inquiry-based labs and through participation in the Rocket Science Club, which competes each year at the regional and state Science Olympiads.
 Students in grades seven and eight take part in educational trips that take them to St. Louis, Mo and Washington D.C.

 Prairie has a comprehensive advisor/advocacy program to help guide our students’ growth.
 Advisors meet with their students daily to discuss academic performance and social issues, and set personal goals.
 Advisors also maintain regular contact with parents to ensure the “communication triangle” is complete.